scylladb/scylla-manager/docs/source/cluster-health-check.rst

 If Alternator is enabled it will check the Scylla Alternator API connectivity for all nodes in parallel.
 In Scylla 4.0 it uses simplified ping checking if the socket is open and if it’s responding.
 In Scylla 4.1+ it queries the system table.

-Please check `configuration <../configuration-file/#health-check-settings>`_ to adjust timeouts for your cluster.
+Please check the Scylla Manager :ref:`configuration-file` to adjust timeouts for your cluster.

 .. _scylla-api: